 It’s October, and I am ready for spooky stories and rich, warm comfort food.
 I was able to get both at the same time with Hungry Ghosts, a new horror graphic novel written by Joel Rose and Anthony Bourdain before his death.
 The graphic novel centers around a version of the Japanese Edo period game of Hyakumonogatari Kaidankai–where warriors would gather in a room with 100 candles.
 Taking turns, they will each tell a scary story and then blow out a candle, until all of the candles are out or they’re too scared to continue.
 (Think of it as the orginal, much more bad-ass “Are You Afraid of the Dark”.)
 The stories in Hungry Ghosts focus around food and Japanese spirits and demons and they’re as dark and gory as you’d hope.

-The novel includes a guide to the spirits mentioned in the stories and includes five new recipes by Anthony Bourdain inspired by the tales.
+The novel includes a guide to the spirits mentioned in the stories and includes five new recipes by Anthony Bourdain inspired by the tales, and many you can enjoy by going to their blog.
 I’ve been allowed to share one of them, a recipe for delicious, creamy saffron risotto.
 I always assumed risotto would be difficult to make, but it’s actually fairly simple.
 It is a bit laborious, as you’re stirring the rice almost constantly throughout, but it’s worth the effort.
 This risotto warms up your insides and makes you feel ready to take on anything spooky that may come your way.
 Check out the recipe below:

 - 1½ quarts chicken stock

 - 6-8 saffron threads

 - ¼ cup Italian extra virgin olive oil